Limassol Carnival Festival: History

 Limassol Carnival Festival, which is said to be an old custom traced to pagan rituals, is now held as an entertaining event.
-The local belief is that it is a Hellenistic heritage that goes back to pre-Christian times and to an ancient Greek festival honoring Dionysus, the deity of wine and fun.
+The local belief is that it is a Hellenistic heritage that dates to pre-Christian times and to an ancient Greek festival honoring Dionysus.
 However, the first written reference of the carnival is by Nеоphitos Egklistos, who accuses Cypriots of idolatry and accepting an alien tradition of celebrating the start of the Great Fast.
 The second historical mention is from Christophor Furkher Nirenberg, whо visited Cyprus in 1566 during a journey to the Holy Land.
-Nirenmberg was impressed by the carnival parades and told a story about how local noblemen organize amazing feasts, where people dance, sing and have fun.
-As practiced now in Limassol is a legacy from the Venetians who ruled over Cyprus during the 15th–16th centuries.
-Unlike the Carnival of Venice, both adults and children can join the Limassol Carnival and as a rule everyone pours foam on each other in the Old City.
-The celebrations are held in most towns around the island, but the event held in Limassol is by far the largest and most popular.
+Nirenmberg was impressed by the carnival parades and told a story about how local noblemen organize feasts, where people dance, sing and have fun.
+As practiced now in Limassol, the carnival is a legacy from the Venetians who ruled Cyprus during the 15th–16th centuries.
+Unlike the Carnival of Venice, both adults and children can join the Limassol Carnival and as a rule, everyone pours foam on each other in the Old City.
+The celebrations are held in most towns around the island, but the event held in Limassol is the largest and most popular.

 After some groups broke the ground rules in 2015, the Limassol municipality does not allow offending groups or floats from starting from the Enaerios junction and may intercept them at a later stage with the help of police and security guards.
 The new rules are as follows: